 - Anywhere damp or within six feet of a water source

 How Do I Tell If an Outlet Is a GFCI?

 GFCI outlets look like any other, with one exception.
 A GFCI outlet has two little buttons: the black “test” button and the red “reset” button.
 Whenever the GFCI outlet’s safety function kicks in and stops the electricity flow, you need to press the button to reset the outlet and get power flowing again.

 How Do GFCI Outlet Installations Work?

-Looking for GFCI outlet installation but want to know how a GCFI works first?
+Looking for GFCI outlet installation but want to know how a GCFI outlet works first?
 These outlets use sensors to measure the amount of electricity that’s flowing through a circuit.
-If the sensor detects a fluctuation in the current a ground fault, short circuit, or another power surge the outlet cuts off the circuit’s power.
+If the sensor detects a fluctuation in the current, a ground fault, short circuit, or another power surge, the outlet cuts off the circuit’s power.
 This entire process happens in milliseconds.

 Is GFCI Outlet Installation That Important?

 Yes!
 GFCI outlets are often the difference between life and death.
 By shutting down the power within milliseconds of a ground fault or short circuit, GFCI outlets prevent painful electrocutions from becoming lethal ones.